chharvey/counterpoint/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment
 Please complete the following information:
-- OS: [e.g. macOS] and Version
+- OS (e.g. macOS) and Version:
-- Node Version
+- Node Version:
-- NPM Version
+- NPM Version:

 ## Additional Context
 Add any other context about the problem here.